j-f-oleary-bigdata/dataproc-labs/7-dataproc-jupyter-plugin/README.md

 1. Install JupyterLab

 ```
+# use a virtual environment so that you can isolate the python environment changes.
+python3 -m venv <your-env>  e.g.: python3 -m venv my-jupyter-env

+#active the environment
+./my-jupyter-env/bin/activate

 # Command to install JupyterLab in your local python environment.
 You could skip this step if you have already installed JupyterLab.
 pip3 install jupyterlab